Autonomous vehicles law and regulation in Austria

 1. Is the testing of AVs (SAE Levels 3-5) permitted on public roads in your jurisdiction?

-Car manufacturers, system developers, research institutions, traffic companies and public transport operators are allowed to test autonomous (fully automated) minibuses (classes M1-M3) on predefined public testing roads.
-Prior to testing, the vehicle must have run at least 1,000 km.
-The vehicle will drive autonomously, but the test driver must by ready to regain control in case of a critical situation.
+Car manufacturers, system developers, research institutions, traffic companies and public transport operators are allowed to test autonomous (fully automated) minibuses (classes M1, M2 and M3) on predefined public testing roads.
+The vehicle shall drive autonomously, but the test driver must be ready to regain control in case of critical situations.

-2. Autopilot on highways and motorways with autonomous change of lanes: SAE Level 2
+4. Autopilot on high- and freeways with autonomous change of lanes:

-Car manufacturers, system developers and research institutions are allowed to test a vehicle (classes M1, M2, M3, N1, N2 and N3) that masters autonomous change of lanes on public roads.
-Prior to testing, the vehicle must have run at least 10,000 km.
-Autonomous change of lanes may only be activated once the driver has entered the motorway or freeway.
-The driver has to regain control before she leaves the motorway or freeway.
-The test driver must by ready to regain control in case of a critical situation.
+Car manufacturers, system developers and research institutions are allowed to test a vehicle (classes M1, M2, M3, N1, N2 and N3) that masters autonomous change of lanes (only) on high- and freeways.
+The driver has to regain control before she leaves the high- or freeway.
+The test driver must by ready to regain control in case of critical situations.

-The Federal Ministry of Defense is allowed to test autonomous (fully automated) military vehicles (classes N1, N2, N3, T1, T2, T3, T4 and T5) on public roads.
-Prior to testing, the vehicle must have run at least 300 km.
+The Federal Ministry of Defence is allowed to test autonomous (fully automated) military vehicles (classes N1, N2, N3, T1, T2, T3, T4 and T5).
 The test driver must by ready to regain control in case of critical situations.
 Purpose of testing should be: (i) autonomous driving, (ii) tele-operated driving, (iii) driving in convoy, (iv) steering equipment operated by external force.

 General requirements for all testing situations: